mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc.md

 ## Mealie Setup

-Take the client id and your discovery URL and update your environment variables to include the required OIDC variables described in [Installation - Backend Configuration](../installation/backend-config.md#openid-connect-oidc)
+Take the client id and your discovery URL and update your environment variables to include the required OIDC variables described in [Installation - Backend Configuration](../installation/backend-config.md#openid-connect-oidc).

 ## Examples

 ### Authelia

 Follow the instructions in [Authelia's documentation](https://www.authelia.com/configuration/identity-providers/open-id-connect/).
-Below is an example config
+Below is an example config.

 !!! warning

     This is only an example and not meant to be an exhaustive configuration.
-You should read read through the documentation and adjust your configuration as needed.
+You should read through the documentation and adjust your configuration as needed.

 ```yaml
 identity_providers: